ZakariaAkrach/streamingPlatform-fe/README.md

 A personal streaming platform inspired by Netflix, built with **React** and **Spring Boot**.
 This project is for learning and demonstration purposes — no actual movies are included for privacy reasons.
 Users can browse TV shows and movies, view details, and interact with content, while different user roles manage the platform with specific permissions.

+For the backend part of the project, visit the repository [qui](https://github.com/ZakariaAkrach/streamingPlatform-be).

 ---

 ## Features